Frequently Asked Questions

 Long Term Acute Care Hospitals offer a completely different level of care where patients are seen daily by physicians.
 Most are very similar to an ICU or ICU step down unit at a short term acute care hospital.
 An acute rehabilitation facility does not offer intensive medical care for a patient.
 The patient going to an acute rehabilitation facility is expected to have a higher level of functionality with a stabilized medical condition in order to receive aggressive physical and occupational therapy.
 A long term nursing facility is a facility that offers long term care for a patient as their permanent place of residence.

 Traditional hospitals are equipped and staffed to manage critically ill and medically complex patients for a limited amount of time.
 A Long Term Acute Care Hospital is specifically designed to manage these same patients over a longer period of time.
-The two LTACHs in New Jersey are located inside full service hospitals and are able to provide excellent care to this higher level patient population.

 Patients admitted to Acuity Healthcare typically have one or more of the following conditions: